Australian lawmakers fear escalation of protests in capital under influence of Canadian trucker demonstrations

 The Canadian convoy has inspired similar protests around the world, including in New Zealand, where the capital, Wellington, was also the site of noisy demonstrations on Tuesday.

 But the possibility of further unrest is real in Australia, where several anti-vaccine protests in Melbourne turned violent last year.
-Australian Federal Police already expelled protesters from one Canberra location last week and have said they soon will need to clear another one if demonstrators don’t leave.
-And during a related protest in late December, demonstrators set fire to Australia’s old parliament house, leading to serious damage and several arrests.
+Australian Federal Police expelled protesters from one Canberra location last week and have said they soon will need to clear another one if demonstrators don’t leave.
+And during a related protest in late December, demonstrators set fire to Australia’s Old Parliament House, leading to serious damage and several arrests.

-Police estimated Tuesday’s crowd at around 1,000 people, though protesters claimed their ranks were far higher.
-So far, the protests in the Australian capital have remained mostly peaceful, according to Kaz Ross, an independent researcher into far-right extremism and conspiracy theories who has been closely following the so-called “Convoy to Canberra.”
+Police estimated Tuesday’s crowd at around 1,000 people, although protesters claimed their ranks were far higher.
+So far, the protests in the Australian capital have remained mostly peaceful, according to Kaz Ross, an independent researcher into far-right extremism and conspiracy theories who has been closely following the self-described “Convoy to Canberra.”

-The demonstrations have drawn together followers of disparate ideologies, she said, though the one that has dominated is Australia’s sovereign citizen movement.
+The demonstrations have drawn together followers of disparate ideologies, she said, although the one that has dominated is Australia’s “sovereign citizen” movement.
 According to the international conspiracy theory, governments have been co-opted by illegal corporations, so “sovereign citizens” or “freemen” should ignore their laws, oust the politicians and restore people’s republics.

-Though the Canberra protests have drawn energy from the demonstrations in Canada, Australia’s anti-vaccine and sovereign citizen movements have been building for months under the pandemic, she said.
-And though some of the early organizers were truck drivers, few Australian truckers own their own vehicle, meaning the broad and leafy streets of Canberra were unlikely to be clogged with 18-wheelers any time soon.
+Although the Canberra protests have drawn energy from the demonstrations in Canada, Australia’s anti-vaccine and sovereign citizen movements have been building for months under the pandemic, she said.
+While some of the early organizers were truck drivers, few Australian truckers own their own vehicle, meaning the broad and leafy streets of Canberra were unlikely to be clogged with 18-wheelers anytime soon.

 Yet, the Canberra protest had quickly developed a communal feel, as people whose anti-vaccine attitudes have made them pariahs in one of the most highly vaccinated countries in the world suddenly found themselves surrounded by people who shared their beliefs, Ross said.
 Protesters had organized meals, camping gear, even massages, for people.

-“They are setting up for an occupation, whereas the Ottawa thing is a blockade,” she said, comparing the Canberra protest to the Occupy Movements that took over some American parks in 2011.
+“They are setting up for an occupation, whereas the Ottawa thing is a blockade,” she said, comparing the Canberra protest to the Occupy Wall Street movement that took over some American parks in 2011.
 “They are building something they see as sustainable, and they see themselves as there for the long haul.”

-Ross said she expected the number of protesters to spike this weekend, and that there was a potential for violence in the coming weeks when they realized their list of demands was not going to be met.
+Ross said she expected the number of protesters to spike this weekend and that there was a potential for violence in the coming weeks when they realized their list of demands was not going to be met.

 “All these things are coming to a boiling point,” she said.

-On Monday, one protest organizer ended a video with an allusion to hanging the prime minister, while in another clip, a protester warned a far-right lawmaker to stay away from Parliament, adding that if he had his way he’d call in “bombers” to wipe it out.
+On Monday, one protest organizer ended a video with an allusion to hanging the prime minister, while in another clip, a protester warned a far-right lawmaker to stay away from Parliament, adding that if he had his way he would call in “bombers” to wipe it out.

 In an interview later, the lawmaker, Sen. Malcolm Roberts from the One Nation Party, said the protests had been peaceful and respectful, aside from a small group.